ARM-software/SDS-Framework/documentation/utilities.md

 ```

 !!!
 Note
-    The time values assume an tick rate of 1000 Hz.
+    The time values assume an tick frequency of 1000 Hz.

 ### Summary Report